Kexin-Luo/Cough_sound_classification/README.md

      python3 train.py

-CSC4 dataset please see https://pan.baidu.com/s/1nik1M2oXKLKIcqslGJhcaQ
+csc4 dataset please see https://pan.baidu.com/s/1nik1M2oXKLKIcqslGJhcaQ

 password:5376

+Please change the datasetname 'CSC4' to 'csc4' the Contents is dataset-csc4-meta and store